A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

 The coefficients of the matrices and vectors appearing above determine the learnable parameters of the neural network.
 The neural network above has $\fd$ blocks and in total a depth of $2\fd+2$ layers (if we understand each block to have two layers; hence there are $2\fd$ hidden layers).
 We will write the set of all such neural networks of block depth $\fd$, width $\fw$ and activation function $\sigma$ as

-($\mathrm{DRR}$ for \textit{D}eep \textit{R}itz \textit{R}esidual neural network, from the title of the work \cite{DeepRitz} from where this structure originated).
+($\mathrm{DRR}$ for \textit{D}eep \textit{R}itz \textit{R}esidual neural network, from the title of the work by \citet{DeepRitz} from where this structure originated), \corr{see Figure \ref{fig:new_FDRR} for a diagram}.
 Elements of this set differ by different choices of the learnable parameters, i.e., the weights and biases.
 By denoting all the learnable parameters of the network \eqref{eq:NN} as

 we can view any $u \in \mathcal{F}_{\mathrm{DRR}}(\fd,\fw,\sigma)$ as a function of the parameters, i.e., $u=u(\theta)$.
 The element $\theta$ belongs to the \emph{weight space} (or \emph{parameter space})